Penguin Cafe Orchestra: Later bands

 After Simon Jeffes' death in 1997, the band's members continued to meet occasionally, but there were no new recordings or public appearances for over ten years.
 The band briefly reformed in 2007, with the lineup as featured on Concert Program (minus Julio Segovia), with Jennifer Maidman now handling Simon's guitar parts.
 The original members, joined onstage by Simon Jeffes's son Arthur on percussion and additional keyboards, played three sold-out shows at the Union Chapel in London.

 After those concerts, Arthur Jeffes wanted to form a new group without any of the original PCO members.
 He called it "Music from the Penguin Cafe", later shortened to simply Penguin Cafe.
 The all-new ensemble, sometimes inaccurately billed as The Penguin Cafe Orchestra, played at a number of festivals in 2009, combining Penguin Cafe numbers with new pieces.
 In 2010, they appeared at the BBC Proms (with Northumbrian piper Kathryn Tickell).

 With the Penguin Cafe name now being used by Arthur, the original PCO members who wanted to continue playing their music needed an alternative name.
-Four of them, multiinstrumentalists Geoffrey Richardson and Jennifer Maidman, trombonist Annie Whitehead, and pianist Steve Fletcher, have since played some festivals as The Anteaters.
+Four of them, multi-instrumentalists Geoffrey Richardson and Jennifer Maidman, trombonist Annie Whitehead, and pianist Steve Fletcher, have since played some festivals as The Anteaters.
 They have been joined by percussionist Liam Genockey, former member of Ian Gillan’s post Deep Purple project the Ian Gillan Band and well known as a member of Steeleye Span, and who played live with the Penguins in Italy in the 1980s.
 The name 'Anteaters' came from an incident on the 1983 PCO tour of Japan when Simon Jeffes discovered there was a craze for penguins in the country.
 He joked that, if the fashion changed, the orchestra would have to change its name to 'The Anteater Cafe Orchestra'.
 In October 2011, the same lineup appeared at the Canterbury Festival in Kent, UK, performing two hours of original PCO music as The Orchestra That Fell To Earth.
 They have continued to perform under that name.

+In 2014 Simon Jeffes' son Arthur Jeffes recorded an album with the ensemble, calling themselves Penguin Cafe.